rharbird/microbit-challenges/docs/source/basics/functions.rst

 This will let Python now, that the age variable we mean is the one in global namespace.

-.. warning:: Using glabal variable is generally a bad practice and you should avoid it, since it makes the purpose functions less obvious and you can end up with
+.. warning:: Using glabal variable is generally a bad practice and you should avoid it, since it makes the purpose of your functions less obvious and you can end up with
 'spaghetti' code.
 A better way to do this is to pass variable age as one of the arguments of the function::

 	def printBirthdayGreeting(name, age):